Pregnancy and childbirth are extraordinary life events. While there are (obviously) challenges in both, they can be fulfilling and powerful.

 Yes, but what about postpartum incontinence?

-Regardless of how your baby is born (either vaginal or c-section), the strain on your pelvic floor has already occurred during the previous 40 weeks.
+Regardless of how your baby is born, the strain on your pelvic floor has already occurred during the previous 40 weeks.

-If you have a vaginal birth, your vagina will return to normal in a few weeks (it’s remarkably resilient).
+If you have a traditional birth, your body will return to normal in a few weeks (it’s remarkably resilient).
 Your organs will all go back to their regular position and your uterus will shrink down.
 Your body will get used to moving the way it used to again simply by you moving around.

 But your pelvic floor muscles are more difficult to reach, and therefore more difficult to re-train.
 If they were weak to begin with, your battle is a bit more uphill.